tibs/markup-history/markup-history-short.rst

      - This is a list item.
 Words can be *emphasized*, **strong** or ``teletype`` - yes, that's paired backquotes [1]_.
      - This is a list item as well.
-We don't need blank lines between list items.

        This is more of the second list item.
 It is indented appropriately.